KevinLu0102/Pokedex/README.md

 The Pokédex iOS application utilizes the following design patterns:

+- MVVM
-- MVVM: The application follows the MVVM architectural pattern, separating data models, UI components, and business logic into different layers
+  The application follows the MVVM architectural pattern, separating data models, UI components, and business logic into different layers

+- Singleton
-- Singleton: The APIService and FavoriteService classes are implemented as singletons to provide a single instance for making API calls and managing favorite Pokémons throughout the application
+  The APIService and FavoriteService classes are implemented as singletons to provide a single instance for making API calls and managing favorite Pokémons throughout the application

+- Delegate
-- Delegate: The application uses the delegate pattern to handle data for List and Grid
+  The application uses the delegate pattern to handle data for List and Grid

 ## About the Code

 The following were implemented to improve code readability, maintainability, and extensibility:

-- Custom error handling: Defined custom error types NetworkError using Enum in APIService, covering various possible error scenarios and providing more explicit and meaningful error messages for easier error handling and testing
+- Custom error handling
+  Defined custom error types NetworkError using Enum in APIService, covering various possible error scenarios and providing more explicit and meaningful error messages for easier error handling and testing

-- Unified management and parsing of favorites: Other parts of the code don't need to repeat the parsing, reading, and writing logic, they can access and manipulate data simply through FavoriteService methods, reducing duplicate code
+- Unified management and parsing of favorites
+  Other parts of the code don't need to repeat the parsing, reading, and writing logic, they can access and manipulate data simply through FavoriteService methods, reducing duplicate code

-- Following API naming conventions: When defining Structs, kept property names consistent with API fields, improving code readability and making it easy to cross-reference code with API documentation
+- Following API naming conventions
+  When defining Structs, kept property names consistent with API fields, improving code readability and making it easy to cross-reference code with API documentation

-- Using custom types to encapsulate data: By encapsulating returned data in a custom type, a unified type can be used to access the data without needing to create multiple independent data structures
+- Using custom types to encapsulate data
+  By encapsulating returned data in a custom type, a unified type can be used to access the data without needing to create multiple independent data structures

-- Reusable custom views: EmptyFavoriteView, HeaderView can be directly instantiated and used when other parts of the code need to display similar screens
+- Reusable custom views
+  EmptyFavoriteView, HeaderView can be directly instantiated and used when other parts of the code need to display similar screens

-- Unified data interface: In PokémonListViewController, both List and Grid use the same data from viewModel, avoiding duplicate data retrieval logic
+- Unified data interface
+  In PokémonListViewController, both List and Grid use the same data from viewModel, avoiding duplicate data retrieval logic

+- Data availability
-- Data availability: In loadPokémonDetail of PokémonDetailViewModel, improved data availability to prevent the entire page from being unable to display due to a single API request failure, allowing users to still see successfully fetched data
+  In loadPokémonDetail of PokémonDetailViewModel, improved data availability to prevent the entire page from being unable to display due to a single API request failure, allowing users to still see successfully fetched data

-- Centralized management of Identifiers: Defined all Cell Identifiers in the Constants Struct to avoid needing modifications in multiple places and reduce manual input errors
+- Centralized management of Identifiers
+  Defined all Cell Identifiers in the Constants Struct to avoid needing modifications in multiple places and reduce manual input errors

 The following were implemented to enhance the user experience:

-- Show loading animation when loading more: When scrolling to the bottom triggers loading more data, show a loading animation to provide visual feedback that the application is fetching data
+- Show loading animation when loading more
+  When scrolling to the bottom triggers loading more data, show a loading animation to provide visual feedback that the application is fetching data

-- Visualized Stats data: Dynamically calculate and set the height of the Stats background based on each Pokémon's base stats, providing an intuitive data display
+- Visualized Stats data
+  Dynamically calculate and set the height of the Stats background based on each Pokémon's base stats, providing an intuitive data display

-- No favorites screen: When switching favorite status, display "You haven't collected any Pokémon yet" when there is no data, to avoid users thinking data loading failed
+- No favorites screen
+  When switching favorite status, display "You haven't collected any Pokémon yet" when there is no data, to avoid users thinking data loading failed

 ## LLM Assistance